Skip to main content

 Identity verification

 The customer must have completed KYC first. /idv reuses the ID document already on file and captures a live selfie to match against it; it does not collect the ID again.
 If no ID is on file, the page tells the customer to finish identity verification before continuing.
+This gates only the bank, not the organization: a compliant: true bank needs nothing, and the page reports “nothing to verify” if you launch it for one.

 Business KYB